LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 1. A query that retrieves documents from the entertainment category
 2. A query that retrieves documents that were published on "2018-04-12"

-Since the news headlines could be filtered into yes or no category( from "ENTERTAINMENT" category? - **yes** or no,  published on 2018-04-12? **yes** or no), we use the filter clause and include two match queries within it:
+The news headlines could be filtered into yes or no category:

+1. Is the news headline from "ENTERTAINMENT" category? **yes** or no
+2. Was the news headline published on 2018-04-12? **yes** or no

+Therefore, we can use the filter clause and include two match queries within it:

 ```
 GET news_headlines/_search